Wright, Acuna power Braves in shutout of Mets | Sports-Games

 Porcello (1-6), making his 350th career start, allowed just one hit and struck out five in his first time through the Braves' order.
 He allowed one run on three hits and struck out a season-high 10 in seven innings.
 Acuna broke the scoreless tie in the sixth when he sliced a one-out solo shot to right field for his 13th homer this season.
 It was the Braves' ninth homer of the three-game series but just the fourth allowed by Porcello this year - all given up over his last four starts.

-d'Arnaud stroked a two-out, two-run double to right against Jeurys Familia in the eighth to make it 3-0.
-With the bases loaded in the ninth, Acuna lashed a three-run double for a 6-0 lead, and Marcell Ozuna doubled in a run.
+D'Arnaud stroked a two-out, two-run double to right against Jeurys Familia in the eighth to make it 3-0.
+With the bases loaded in the ninth, Acuna lashed a three-run double for a 6-0 lead, and Marcell Ozuna doubled in a run. --Field Level Media

 - READ MORE ON: